 In addition to the 'non-listed historic buildings' recognised by Leicestershire County Council in the Historic Environment Record (HER), the Neighbourhood Plan identifies a number of other buildings and structures in the built environment of Tugby and Keythorpe that are considered to be of local significance for architectural, historical or social reasons.
 Their inclusion here records them in the Planning system as non-designated heritage assets.
-Inclusion in the Plan records them in order that they can be afforded protection at the appropriate level, as described in footnote (63) to NPPF 2021 paragraph 180.
+Inclusion in the Plan records them in order that they can be afforded protection at the appropriate level, as described in NPPF paragraph 190.

-Other structures were identified as potential candidates for a local heritage list, such as Hazelrigg Farm, Main Street; Gulliver's, Main Street; Rosemary Cottage, Main Street; Well at Cherry Lea Cottage and Icehouse, Keythorpe Hall, but there was insufficient information to justify their inclusion.
+Other structures were identified as potential candidates for a local heritage list, such as Hazelrigg Farm, Main Street; Gulliver's, Main Street; Well at Cherry Lea Cottage and Icehouse, Keythorpe Hall, but there was insufficient information to justify their inclusion.